yezadev/ambang-flores/README.md

 ## 📄 License

 This repository is provided for portfolio and showcase purposes.
-The visual assets included in this project are used with permission from their respective creators and remain the intellectual property of the original artists unless otherwise stated.
+The game's source code, story, and project design are owned by **Yeza Putra Fatekhah**.

+Visual assets created by **Fifin Kurniawan** (2D Background Artist) and **Dwika Bagus Mahendra** (2D Character Artist) remain the intellectual property of their respective creators and are used with permission.

+Unauthorized redistribution or commercial use of these assets is prohibited without permission from the original creators.